Accommodating motherhood still a challenge for employers

 District of Columbia

-Employers in any industry can apply the lessons learned from the flight attendant and pilots.
-When it comes to providing a healthy, safe and discrimination-free workplace for employees who are pregnant or new parents, don’t leave them on the runway.
+Employers in any industry can apply the lessons learned from the recent settlements involving pregnant or nursing aviation employees.
+When it comes to providing a healthy, safe and discrimination-free workplace for employees who are pregnant or new parents, organizations need to ensure they aren’t left on the runway.